nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ## Setting up user accounts in NGINX Management Suite

-The cluster connector needs a user account to send usage data to NIM.
+The cluster connector needs a user account to send usage data to NGINX Instance Manager.
 This is how you create one for the Cluster Connector to use.

 1. Create a role following the steps in [Create a Role](https://docs.nginx.com/nginx-management-suite/admin-guides/access-control/set-up-rbac/#create-role) section of the NGINX Management Suite documentation.
 Select these permissions in step 6 for the role:
    - Module: Instance Manager